musikele/blog-eleventy/_posts/2020-09-16-how-to-read-and-write-from-stdin-and-stdout-in-go.md

 layout: post
 date: 2020-09-16
 title: How to read and write from STDIN and STDOUT in GO
-description: 'Using the Go programming language, i''ll explain some basic features of the language with this simple Hello World program. '
+description: "Using the Go programming language, i'll explain some basic features of the language with this simple Hello World program. "
-headerImg: "/images/golang.png"
+headerImg: '/images/golang.png'
 tags:
   - go
   - hello world
 ---

 At my current job we have some projects that were realized using the **Go programming language**.
 The cool thing is, programmers that have used it are in love with it, and these applications never crash, not even under heavy load.
 This is great, for example, for applications that have to process a stream of data as fast as possible.

 ![]({{ site.baseurl }}/images/golang.png)